Our approach to biodiversity management

 The Forest Target is part of Vale’s commitment to leverage its protection and restoration agenda through partnerships, in addition to being part of Vale’s climate strategy to achieve its goal of becoming NetZero by 2050.

 The Forest Target consists of two objectives: to restore 100,000 hectares and to protect 400,000 hectares.
 This is a voluntary commitment that goes beyond our legal obligations and aims to contribute to a positive future for nature.
 This target was defined based on a 2019 baseline indicating that more than 80% of our impacted areas were associated with the Atlantic Forest and Amazon biomes, as well as our capacity to act in conservation and restoration.
 In 2019, our baseline was approximately 850 hectares of Vale-protected areas (both owned and in partnerships).
 It is important to mention that this target is aligned with the objectives of the Kunming-Montreal Global Biodiversity Framework, especially Targets 2, 3, and 10.
-The strategy for achieving this target was based on establishing partnerships, inspired by the work of Vale Natural Reserve and the Vale Fund, with a focus on developing capabilities and businesses focused on this agenda, thus expanding results beyond this commitment.
+The strategy for achieving this target was based on establishing partnerships, inspired by the work of Vale Natural Reserve (VNR) and the Vale Fund, with a focus on developing capabilities and businesses focused on this agenda, thus expanding results beyond this commitment.

 The VNR is a protected area owned by Vale, located in the state of Espírito Santo, Brazil.
 It is one of the largest remaining Atlantic Forest areas, totaling 23,000 hectares, with over 40 years of experience in conservation, research, and partnerships.
 The Vale Fund is a development and investment fund created by the company in 2009 to generate positive socio-environmental impact.

-To protect 400,000 hectares, we are working with a similar model adopted in the Amazon and Atlantic Forest almost 40 years ago, leveraging VNR’s expertise and establishing partnerships with protected areas to support conservation actions.
+To protect 400,000 hectares, we are working with a similar model adopted in the Amazon and Atlantic Forest almost 40 years ago, leveraging VNR's expertise and establishing partnerships with protected areas to support conservation actions.
 In 2022, we began studying protection alternatives, such as REDD+ projects, seeking greater integration with climate commitments.
-As a result, by 2024, we had 200,093 hectares protected in partnership with conservation units, and of this total, 85,000 hectares were protected through REDD+ projects13.
+By the end of 2025, 45% of the target had been achieved, with 25,364 hectares restored and 200,093 hectares protected.
 These areas help maintain an important carbon stock, supporting the climate change mitigation and adaptation agenda and fostering climate regulation.
-The target’s actions support the effective management and conservation of these areas, engaging local communities.
+In addition, they protect springs and waterways that are essential for maintaining water security in the regions where they are located.
+The initiatives under this goal support the effective management and conservation of these areas, engaging local communities in the surrounding areas.

 No Net Loss Commitment